 PETER MENZEL / SCIENCE PHOTO LIBRARY PETER MENZEL / SCIENCE PHOTO LIBRARY

 Eric Drexler.
-Portrait of US nanotechnologist and author Eric Drexler.
-He is seated in front of a computer simulation of a diamondoid molecular bearing model of a robot he designed.
-This nanotechnology robot is so tiny it is made up of a precise number of atoms (orange and grey spheres).
+Portrait of US nanotechnologist and author Eric Drexler, beside a diamondoid molecular bearing model of a robot he designed.
+This nanotechnology robot is so tiny it is made up of a precise number of atoms.
+In the background a computer simulation shows the robot composed of atoms (orange and grey spheres).
 Although still on the frontiers of science, a robot like this may one day assemble molecules one-by-one, eat up pollutants, function as computers the size of a virus, or patrol the human body in search of cancer tumours.
 Eric Drexler developed the concept of nanotechnology in his books The Engines of Creation and Nanosystems.
 Photographed in 1996.

 Model release not available.
 Property release not required.